 Pulse oximeters, often called SpO2 sensors on wearables, are used to measure blood oxygen levels or the saturation of oxygen in your blood.
 In the medical field, pulse oximeters are usually small devices that resemble a clip.
-They can be attached to a finger, toe, and sometimes an earlobe to painlessly measure blood oxygen levels.
+Finger pulse oximeters have grown in popularity recently, but they can also be attached to a toe, and sometimes an earlobe to painlessly measure blood oxygen levels.
 Both medical and wearable oximeters use light to do so.

 However, not all wearable pulse oximeters are made equal.
 Pioneering devices equipped with the sensor like the Withings Pulse Ox required you to place your finger on the back of the device for measurement.
-Most others can be used while the device is still on your wrist, but they require you to hold still for a number of seconds for a single on-the-spot check.
-However, recent watches and fitness trackers usually have sensors that provide pulse ox sleep tracking too.
+More modern devices can be used while the device is still on your wrist, but they require you to hold still for a number of seconds for a single on-the-spot check.
+Most recent watches and fitness trackers usually have sensors that provide pulse ox sleep tracking too.

-Nevertheless, wearable sensor data shouldn’t be used for self-diagnosis, especially if the tracker or smartwatch does not have an FDA clearance.
+Nevertheless, wearable sensor data shouldn’t be used for self-diagnosis, especially if the sensor on the tracker or smartwatch has not been cleared by a regulatory body.
 It can still be a great tool for potential detection of health issues, but it needs to be followed up by an examination and diagnosis from a medical professional.